FennerEduardo/fennereduardo/README.md

 # Welcome to my GitHub Profile! 👋

-✨ _I'm a Web Developer with a passion for building innovative solutions._ ✨
+✨ _I'm a Full stack Developer with a passion for building innovative solutions._ ✨

 I'm thrilled that you've stopped by!
 Allow me to introduce myself and my work.